Best Camera for YouTube for Vlogging & Kit Videos

 The Sony a6400 can come with either a 16-35mm or an 18-135mm kit lens.
 While these can get the job done, it’s important to note that there are better options available specifically, lenses with the Optical Steady Shot (OSS) system built in.

 As far as the best lenses to get, it depends on what type of vlogging you do.
-Wider lenses for instance, such as the 10-18 f4 OSS are great for general vlogging as they lets you take everything in.
-A good travel vlog lens on the other hand, would be the Zeiss 16-70 f4 OSS as it is wide enough to capture scenes with yet still affords you some reach should you need to zoom in.
+Wider lenses for instance, such as the 10-18 f4 OSS are great for general vlogging as they let you take everything in.
+A good travel vlog lens, on the other hand, would be the Zeiss 16-70 f4 OSS as it is wide enough to capture scenes with yet still affords you some reach should you need to zoom in – see other great a6400 lenses here.

 At just under a thousand bucks with a 16-35 kit lens, the Sony a6400 is a very good deal.
 It’s capable of holding its own even against pricier alternatives so you need not think too long or too hard about getting one for yourself.